 To satisfy the elective requirement, a student may take any course included in the various Areas of Concentration.
-For a concentration, three out of these four courses must be in the same area.
+For a concentration, three or four courses must be in the same area depending on the concentration.
 Areas of concentration include finance, human resource management, international business, management, marketing, organizational leadership, managerial analytics and accounting.